The Ultimate Guide to Sciatica pain & Sciatic treatment

-Medication: if you decide to visit your GP, depending on the severity of your pain they may prescribe you with some oral medications to help you with relieving symptoms of your sciatic pain:
+Medication: if you decide to visit your GP, depending on the severity of your pain they may prescribe you with some oral medications to help you with relieving symptoms:

-- Over the counter painkillers and anti inflammatory medication to help with the pain and inflammation experienced due to sciatic nerve irritation.
+- Over the counter painkillers and anti inflammatory medications are prescribed as they can help with the pain and inflammation experienced due to sciatic nerve irritation.

-- Prescription muscle relaxant medication such as diazepam to help with muscle spasms.
+- Prescription muscle relaxant medication may be prescribed to help with muscle spasms.

 - If the pain is really severe then your GP may prescribe antidepressants or anticonvulsants as these can also help with nerve pain.

-Very rarely people with sciatic nerve pain may need sciatica surgery to their spine.
-This is a very small percentage.There are a couple of different options for surgery which should be discussed in detail with your GP or consultant.
+Sometimes people with sciatic nerve pain may need surgery to their spine.
+This is a very small percentage of people and is very rare.There are a couple of different options for surgery which should be discussed in detail with your GP or consultant.